Divorce: China

 China currently holds one of the highest divorce rates in the Asia Pacific region.
 Compared to 2000, China's divorce rates have gone up substantially from a 0.96 crude divorce rate to 3.09 rate in 2020.
 While China's divorce rate has been increasing since 2000, the highest recorded crude divorce rate in the past 20 years was in 2019 with 3.36 divorces.
-However, since 2019, China's recorded divorce rate has gone down.
+Since 2019, China's recorded divorce rate has gone down.

+As of 2019, women initiate more than 70% of divorces in China.

 China has no-fault divorce which was implemented through the New Marriage Law in 1950.
 This allows individuals to divorce without showing any evidence of wrongdoing.
 China is one of the only Asian countries which permits no-fault divorce.

 As of January 2021, China introduced a new policy called the "cooling-off rule".
 China, seeing the rise in divorce rates increasing on a yearly basis, the Marriage and Family Edition of Civil Code of the People's Republic of China secured an article 1077 establishing a mandatory cooling-off period, which has two requirements.
 First, on the day in which authorities have received the divorce applications, both parties can withdraw the registration within 30 days, and additionally to that, after 30 days are up, couples are required to physically apply for divorce certificate, and if they do not show up, the initial divorce application will be automatically perceived as withdrawn.
 This novel policy has been extremely controversial, where couples are required to wait for at least 30-days before they can commence a divorce.
 The 30-day cooling off period is created with the aim of generating more social stability, which avoids couples from making rushed or in-the-heat-of-the-moment emotionally-charged decisions.
 Family stability has always been culturally rooted in China, influenced by Confucian beliefs where the harmony of family brings the success of everything.
 A divorce can only be granted when couples have gone through a one-month long delay in order to make a decision.